Swirrl/table2qb/design-notes.md

 a [tabular-metadata.jsonld](https://www.w3.org/TR/tabular-metadata/)
 file and translates it into RDF.

+`translate` is runnable in the following modes:

+- `:default` (implicit mode), a conservative combination of modes probably `:coverage,:observations,:dsd,:prov`
+- `:all` applies all modes at once.
+- `:coverage` mode will scan the CSV file and coin new `dimension-values` for values that don't already exist in the DSD.
+  Coverage mode will only add dimension-values to the dsd.
+And will not add values to the global codeList.
+- `:codelist-values` similar to coverage, but will use the codeList from the DSD and construct new values found in the csv and append them to the universal codelist.

 The json-ld file is expected to contain amongst the other data a reference to the `.csv` file: